Beyond Frame-wise Tracking: A Trajectory-based Paradigm for Efficient Point Cloud Tracking: Experiments

 \section{Experiments}

-\textbf{Dataset and Metrics.} We follow the common setup~\cite{mmtrack,hu2024mvctrack} and conduct experiments on the large-scale nuScenes~\cite{nuScenes} dataset.
+\textbf{Dataset and Metrics.} We follow the common setup~\cite{mmtrack,hu2025mvctrack} and conduct experiments on the large-scale nuScenes~\cite{nuScenes} dataset.
 Notably, due to the limited data size of the KITTI dataset (only 19 training, 2 validation sequences~\cite{ptt-journal,nie2023glt}) makes it challenging to adequately evaluate the methods.
 In contrast, the nuScenes dataset comprises 700 training and 150 validation sequences, across 40K point cloud frames, allowing for a more comprehensive evaluation.
-The evaluation metrics is followed the common setup~\cite{ptt2021shan,ptt-journal,p2b} to report \textit{Success} and \textit{Precision} based on one pass evaluation (OPE)~\cite{otb2013,kristan2016novel}.
+The evaluation metrics is followed the common setup~\cite{ptt2021shan,ptt-journal} to report \textit{Success} and \textit{Precision} based on one pass evaluation (OPE)~\cite{otb2013,kristan2016novel}.

 \textbf{Implementation Details.} We follow previous works~\cite{p2b,p2p,ptt-journal}, set the previous frame $t{-}1$ is set as the template and the current frame $t$ as the search region.
 These cropped regions, defined as $[(-4.8, 4.8), (-4.8, 4.8), (-1.5, 1.5)]$ for cars and $[(-1.92, 1.92), (-1.92, 1.92), (-1.5, 1.5)]$ for humans along the $(x, y, z)$ axes.
 Additionally, the data augmentation, such as random horizontal flipping and uniform rotation within [-5$^\circ$,5$^\circ$] is applied to target points and bounding boxes to improve the model’s generalization.
+The parameters of IMM are set to $H=2, T=12, {\lambda}_{IoU}=0.5$.
 All experiments are conducted on NVIDIA RTX 3090 GPUs.
 The network is trained for 20 epochs with the AdamW optimizer, initialized with a learning rate of 0.0001, with a batch size is 32.
-Our experiment video is available at {\url{https://www.bilibili.com/video/BV1ahYgzmEWP}}.
+Our experiment video is available at \url{https://www.bilibili.com/video/BV1ahYgzmEWP}.